mitsuhiko/lucumr/2011/7/9/python-and-pola.rst

 people will now argue that Ruby solves this problem with mixing in modules, and they are certainly correct that this is an option.
 But this is a concious design decision in the language which has many implications.
-Python encourages louse coupling by having these protocols where the actual implementations can be elsewhere.
+Python encourages loose coupling by having these protocols where the actual implementations can be elsewhere.
 One object is iterable, another part in the system knows how to make it into a string.